smashedr/carl-cogs/asn/README.md

 # AviationSafetyNetwork

-Aviation Safety Network entries post to a channel or view manually.
+Aviation Safety Network data in discord.

 **Requires Redis:** See Below for More Details...